 Conformational analysis of regions forming epitopes informs us that a large proportion of regions are curved or extended.
-In addition, there is a higher chance than expected of having an epitope contacting one extended and one or two curved regions together (p-value = 1.92×10^{-5}).
+In addition, there is a higher chance than expected of having an epitope contacting one extended and one or two curved regions together (p-value = $1.92 \times 10^{-5}$ ).
 Epitopes with one or two folded regions were more common than expected (p-value = 0).
 In terms of secondary structure, coiled regions were particularly prevalent in the data.
-Owing to multiple comparisons tests, Bonferroni correction was applied which did not affect the significance of p-values.
+Owing to multiple comparisons tests, the Bonferroni correction was applied to find the significance of independence among the three types of conformational shapes (extended, curved and folded - Table A.4) and secondary structure elements (helix, strand and coil - Table A.5).
+All the p-values remained significant.

-Molecular Dynamics Simulations of Epitope Regions
+Molecular Dynamics Simulations of

+Epitope Regions